logo

 Each data point reflects a trailing three-month roll-up of surveys conducted among a representative sample of registered voters in each state.
 Sample sizes and margins of error vary by state.

-• Jon Ossoff of Georgia, the most vulnerable Senate Democrat on the ballot next year, saw almost no change in his standing, with 52% approving and 30% disapproving.
+• Jon Ossoff of Georgia, the most vulnerable Senate Democrat on the ballot next year, saw almost no change in his standing, with 53% approving (up 1 point) and 32% disapproving (up 2 points).

 Methodology